 - The Dreadful gives us Ax-Crazy Burke, who is less like a typical dwarf and more like an Expy of Yosemite Sam.

 - The Order of the Stick: All dwarves in the Order of the Stick universe drink beer, have two livers, are terrified of trees, worship the Nordic Pantheon, have beards, wear heavy armor, have incomprehensible accents, and are short.

 - Lampshaded by the Cleric of Loki.

 Cleric of Loki: Can you tell me anything that differentiates him from any other dwarf?

-It should be noted, that other than the reason above, Durkon is a subversion.
+- However, Durkon himself is a custom model.
 Unlike other dwarves, he rarely swears or loses his temper.
 He almost always remains calm and serves as the voice of reason in the party.
-He is also unfailingly loyal and honest.
+He is unfailingly loyal and honest.
 His primary role on The Team is Good Shepherd /Combat Medic instead of a blacksmith or warrior.
 One wonders how he ended up worshiping Thor (who in this setting, acts like a well-meaning frat boy.)

 - Granted, a later issue reveals that Thor told the dwarf race about the deal Hela and Loki made, in that Hela would get the souls of all dwarves, minus those who died honorably, in exchange for not having normal clerics.
 As such, Thor's information was what made the dwarves into such the honorbound race they are today... and why he's so venerated amongst them.

 Sharon: So you're a dwarf?
 You're taller than I expected, um, you get that a lot don't you?